hernandemonteiro/doc_docs/README.md

 > #### `src:`
 >
-> your project needs a src folder with the "pages" of next js inside.
+> your project needs a src folder with the "pages" of nextJS inside.

 ### TO USE